 If you’re thinking about studying abroad, consider studying in a country that tends to fly under the radar for students contemplating their next adventure.
 Belgium is centrally located within Europe, and it has an abundance of beautiful historic sites, delicious food, and diverse people.
-If you’re looking for a study abroad experience that involves exploration and gorgeous architecture, Belgium is the place for you!
+If you’re looking for a study abroad experience that involves exploration and gorgeous architecture, studying abroad in Belgium might be perfect for you!

 1. A nation with an identity crisis

 Belgium boasts a diverse population with three official languages: French, German, and Dutch.
 Although this has created governmental friction in the past, it allows for a unique experience for visitors who are interested in learning more about a country that is challenged by ethnic division (or learn a new language).

 For those that love traveling and discovery, it is worth noting that Belgium is only 11,787 square miles.
 It takes less than three hours to drive east to west, and another three hours to drive north to south.
 It’s a lot of country in a small area.